SpongeData-cz/nativeextractor/README.md

 Before sending a pull request, be sure to have tests for meaningful cases (new features, bugs, ...).

 # Special thanks
-We thank to NativeExtractor logo creator - [Adam Říha](https://adamriha.com/).
+We thank to NativeExtractor logo creator - [Adam Říha](https://adamriha.com/) from [Gaupi](https://gaupi.cz).

 We also thank to our code contributors.